Type: Multi-touch button

 and much more.

-Nb The texts made by inDomus were made via the network Z-Wave based on BRIDGE/Gateway Z-Wave↔︎TCP/IP Aeotec Z-Stick Gen5 and managed by Home Assistant.
+Nb The tests performed by inDomus were performed via the network Z-Wave based on BRIDGE/Gateway Z-Wave↔︎TCP/IP Aeotec Z-Stick Gen5 and managed by Home Assistant.
 In the tested scenario, the response times of the actuator and the associated actions were almost instantaneous.

 A guide dedicated integration of WallMote with Home Assistant is available on inDomus.